LightningCreations/lclib/doc/Span.md

 The `<lclib/Span.hpp>` header provides a span implementation, based of the span type in the C++2a Working Draft.
 A span is a view to a contiguous container of some size, or part of such a container.
 By default, a span has a dynamic extent.
-A static extent can be specified by a Positive or Zero `std::ptrdiff_t` in the second argument.
+A static extent can be specified by a Positive or Zero `std::ptrdiff_t` in the second template parameter.
 In addition, a dynamic extent can be explicitly specified by passing `dynamic_extent` as the extent template parameter (this is default).
-The behavior is undefined if a negative extent is specified, and the extent is not dynamic_extent.
+If a negative extent, except `dynamic_extent` is specified, the program is ill-formed.

+Spans with both a static extent or a dynamic extent satisfy *LiteralType*, *TriviallyCopyable* and *StandardLayoutType*.

 ### Notes ###
 The definition of span used is from https://en.cppreference.com/w/cpp/container/span.